facelessuser/coloraide/docs/src/markdown/colors/cubehelix.md

 # Cubehelix

-/// failure | The cubehelix color space is not registered in `Color` by default
+/// failure | The Cubehelix color space is not registered in `Color` by default
 ///

 /// html | div.info-container